BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/07-Utils/04-module_scheduler.md

                  },
 }
 ```
-In this example, the participant will have the "trial_period" module scheduled when they are in time 0 to 345600000ms (4 days) into the "trial".
-In addition, the activity time will start at 18:00, or 6pm.
-The "gratitude_journal" module will be during the "enrolled" phase and will last from the start of enrollment (0ms) to the end of the first week (518400000ms = day 6).
+In this example, the participant will have the "trial_period" module scheduled when they are in time 0 to 345600000 ms (first 4 days) of the "trial" phase.
+In addition, the activity schedule will start at 18 (18:00), or 6pm.
+The "gratitude_journal" module will be during the "enrolled" phase and will last from the start of enrollment (0 ms) to the end of the first week (518400000 ms = day 6).
 This module will also be shifted in time to start at 6pm (18:00).

-## `utils.module_scheduler.correct_modules`
 With the modules specified, and phase / module tags set on the participant, correct_modules() can be called to 1) check which module the participant should be scheduled for 2) determine if this matches with the current scheduled activities and 3) make any necessary corrections to the schedules.
+It typically makes sense to call this function once every day or so.

 #### Args